 The effective dates of the Amendments were designed to allow issuers, underwriters and other market participants enough time to develop and implement the procedures necessary to comply therewith.
-The first step will be a covenant by the issuer, for the benefit of holders of bonds, notes or other securities, to provide ongoing secondary market disclosure of annual financial information and notices of material events to the NRMSIRs or the MSRB and state information depositories ("SIDs").
+The first step is a covenant by the issuer, for the benefit of holders of bonds, notes or other securities, to provide ongoing secondary market disclosure of annual financial information and notices of material events to the NRMSIRs and state information depositories ("SIDs") or the MSRB.